 A few words from transcriber Marilyn Strevens

-This collection of solos was composed for violin and piano between 1901 – 1905, and published in 1906.
+This collection of solos were composed for violin and piano in the early nineteen hundreds.
+First published in 1906 and dedicated to Umberto Supino and Mario Corti, well respected violin teachers in Italy.
 They are in the romantic style and would probably have been played in soirees or perhaps for an encore in the concert hall.
 These pieces have been re-edited to give new exposure to these beautiful, romantic and contrasting solos, making a glorious addition to the clarinet repertoire as recital, exam or concert pieces.

 Click on the button below to order a printed copy from the June Emerson website, or click on ADD TO CART to buy an instantly downloadable PDF version.

 Length: 2-3 minutes each piece